Software for Beginners to Digital Painting

 Paintstorm Studio is a recent addition to my collection and I’m impressed by the brush engine.
 It is easy to use and nice to paint with.

 The free version of Artweaver is something I tried years ago and I thought it was OK.
 It has brushes like Photoshop and blendy brushes like Corel Painter.
+I did buy it at some point to support the developer.
 The only reason I haven’t used it is because I’ve already got Photoshop and Corel Painter.
 The interface is a mix of Photoshop and Painter and it has similar brushes.

 Affinity Designer is good for vector graphic creation and painting.
 It can mix both raster and vector artwork together which is interesting.
 There is free online support and tutorials which are great for beginners.